rajatsachann/digital-wallet-backend/README.md

 ```bash
 npm run dev
 ```
-The server will start on http://localhost:3000.
+The application will start on http://localhost:5173.

 ## API Endpoints